front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 _Since version 2.5_
 </blockquote>

-Front-Commerce provides a base platform agnostic module to support RMA.
-We also ship some platform specific implementations for RMA (so far we have an implementation for Magento1 Enterprise).
+Front-Commerce provides a base platform-agnostic module to support RMA.
+We also ship some platform-specific implementations for RMA (so far we have an implementation for Magento1 Enterprise).

-It is up to the integrator to either use one of our provided implementations that suits his platform or extend our base RMA module to add functionality to his specific platform.
+It is up to the integrator to either use one of our provided implementations or extend our base RMA module to add functionality to the specific platform.

 ## Front-Commerce base RMA module